The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 Current PhD students:

-- Valeria Boron - Conservation of Medium-Large Mammals across Agroecosystems in the Neotropics (in association with Panthera)
+- Valeria Boron - Conservation of Medium-Large Mammals across Agroecosystems in the Neotropics (Co-supervisor)

 - Abishek Harihar - landscape planning for tigers in North-West India (in association with the Wildlife Institute of India).